YuLennyLiang/-Ariadne/README.md

 ## Replay Trace

-You can replay our collected trace using
+You can replay our collected trace on smart phone using
 ```
 ./replay_app_trace.sh
 ```
+This will generate evaluaiton result which is collected on real smart phone.

-## Extract Other Evaluation Results
+## Extract Evaluation Results
 ```
 ./get_eva_result.sh
 ```